jvanname/circcash/WindowsInstallation.md

 actual identity of anyone creating a Windows Circcash wallet and please make sure that the wallet is OPEN SOURCE.

 Update 1/4/2021: The Windows Circcash wallet will now be made available for the time being in order to help determine why anti-virus programs label this software as malware.

+Edited: The Windows Circcash wallet can be found at circcash-0.8.7.5-win32-setup.exe.